74Thirsty/gnoman2.0/README.md

 - `POST /wallets/generate` – create a new encrypted wallet.
 - `POST /wallets/import/mnemonic` – import a wallet from a mnemonic phrase.
 - `POST /wallets/import/private-key` – import a wallet from a raw private key.
-- `POST /wallets/vanity` – brute-force vanity address generation with prefix/suffix filters.
+- `POST /wallets/vanity` – launch a worker-thread vanity search with optional prefix, suffix, regex, and alias hints.
+- `GET /wallets/vanity` – list persisted vanity jobs with live progress metrics and secure mnemonic aliases.
+- `GET /wallets/vanity/:id` – inspect an individual job (for clients that prefer polling one job).
+- `DELETE /wallets/vanity/:id` – cancel a running vanity search.
 - `POST /wallets/:address/export` – decrypt and export an encrypted JSON keystore for a stored wallet.

 Wallet metadata and encrypted secrets live in-memory for now.
 Exports are re-encrypted with